Dragon-Age-Annual/dragonageannual.art/src/pages/application.md

   your ability to check in and will always give weight to contributors' artistic ideas.

-- **Contributors are expected to meet check-in requirements and production deadlines.** In the event an extension is needed or you have to drop out of the project, you are expected to contact a moderator as soon as possible.
+- Contributors are expected to meet check-in requirements and production deadlines.
+In the event an extension is needed or you have to drop out of the project, you are expected to contact a moderator as soon as possible.

-- **All contributors must be open to review and feedback on their work from moderators.**
+- All contributors must be open to review and feedback on their work from moderators.

-- **Contributors will have 2-4 months to produce their work(s).
-Detailed timelines to follow.**
+- Contributors will have 2-4 months to produce their work(s).
+Detailed timelines to follow.

 ### Artists

-- **Wall Calendar:** Artists are expected to produce one Landscape A4-sized piece adhering to guidelines and theme.
+- _Wall Calendar:_ Artists are expected to produce one Landscape A4-sized piece
+  adhering to guidelines and theme.

-- **We select the cover artist from among other artist applications.** The cover artist will be expected to create _two_ A4-sized pieces (one for the front and one for the back) fitting the theme.
+- We select the cover artist from among other artist applications.
+The cover artist will be expected to create **two** A4-sized pieces (one for the front and one for the back) fitting the theme.

-- **Merch:** Guidelines for merch will vary based on the items being produced.
+- _Merch:_ Guidelines for merch will vary based on the items being produced.
 We are very happy to consider your creative requests for items!

 - **Artists may apply for both the Wall Calendar and Merch roles.** If an Artist is selected for both roles, they are encouraged to work with moderators if they find they will need flexibility in meeting deadlines for all their pieces.

-- **Detailed concepts will be reviewed and approved by the mod team during the earliest stages of production.** Please do not begin earnest work on your piece until your concept has been approved.
+- Detailed concepts will be reviewed and approved by the mod team during the earliest stages of production.
+Please do not begin earnest work on your piece until your concept has been approved.

 ### Writers

-- **Pieces:** Writers will produce two works related to two different art pieces.
+- _Pieces:_ Writers will produce two works related to two different art pieces.
   Pieces will vary from approximately 200 words to approximately 600 words depending on calendar space and layout.

-- **Editing:** In addition to receiving feedback from moderators, writers will also receive feedback from betas.
+- _Editing:_ In addition to receiving feedback from moderators, writers will also receive feedback from betas.
 Note that this does NOT mean that all suggestions from betas MUST be followed, but writers should be open to considering them seriously.

-- **Due to space constraints, writers will also need to be flexible concerning their pieces' length to ensure proper printing.**
+- Due to space constraints, writers will also need to be flexible concerning their pieces' length to ensure proper printing.

-- **The matching of writers to artists will take place after the artists' concepts have been approved during the earliest stages of production.**
+- The matching of writers to artists will take place after the artists' concepts have been approved during the earliest stages of production.

-### SUPPORT ROLES
+### Support Roles

-- **Graphics:** Assist in the design, marketing and assembly of the Annual.
+- _Graphics:_ Assist in the design, marketing and assembly of the Annual.
 This can include but is not limited to contributor spotlights, social media posts, merchandising imagery and pages of the calendar.
-- **Betas:** Review and verify accuracy of all copy produced for the Annual.
+- _Betas:_ Review and verify accuracy of all copy produced for the Annual.
 This can include but is not limited to writer’s stories, cover copy, website text, contributor spotlights, and credits pages.

 ## Portfolio Reviews